 See course pages for information on how you'll be assessed on specific distance learning courses.

-Before you apply for a distance learning course, you need to check you meet the entry requirements.
+Before you apply for an online course, you need to check you meet the entry requirements.
 These are on each course page.

 We judge each application on its own merit so you don't necessarily need formal educational qualifications.